 No overtime periods will be played for Preliminary games.
 Each team will be awarded three points for a win, one point for a tie, and no points for a loss.
 In the event of ties in the group standing, the following procedure will determine the group winner:

-1) Result of Head to Head game (2 teams involved in tie only).
-If three or more teams are tied for the group lead, the result of head to head games
+1) Result of Head-to-Head game (2 teams involved in tie only).
+If three or more teams are tied for the group lead, the result of head-to-head games is not considered.

 2) Highest Total Net Score for Tournament Games (Goal Differential)